Edit

 Allocate process capacity to a cloud flow

-When process capacity is allocated to a cloud flow, it becomes a Process plan.
+When a process capacity is allocated to a cloud flow, it becomes a Process plan.
 This plan licenses the cloud flow to run premium actions independently from the user license, with a daily limit of 250,000 Power Platform requests.

 To allocate process capacity to a cloud flow, go to the cloud flow details page and select Edit.